ministryofjustice/laa-check-client-qualifies/README.md

 #### End-to-end tests

 End-to-end tests are held in `spec/end_to_end` and are RSpec `feature` specs.
-Each test describes a journey from start page to result screen, describing the values that are filled on each screen and, via HTTP stubs, the values that are sent to CFE when loading the result screen.
+Each test describes a journey from start page to result screen, describing the values that are filled on each screen along the way.
+Some tests test, via HTTP stubs, the values that are sent to CFE when loading the result screen.
+Some actually send the payload to CFE and test what appears on the results screen, but these must be explicitly enabled by calling `bundle exec rspec -t end2end`

 There are end-to-end tests to cover the main categories of journey through the site, but the end-to-end tests are _not_ intended to be comprehensive.